-For the group, a key issue is support to countries in improving planning for transition, at the national level, as countries are in some cases falling off a cliff, and preparation is far from sufficient.
+For the group, a key issue is support to countries in improving planning for transition, at the national level, as countries are in some cases "falling off a cliff", and preparation is far from sufficient.
 The group should focus on ways to support comprehensive transition planning.

-Cross Programmatic Inefficiencies breaking the silos

-• Susan Sparkes, WHO Health Finance
+Cross-programmatic inefficiencies: breaking the silos Susan Sparkes, Health Systems Governance and Financing, WHO

-This session presented work that has analysed health programs including how they are financed, governed, their use and generation of inputs to deliver priority services in the context of the system efforts to achieve outcomes.
+This session presented work that has analysed health programmes, including how they are financed, governed, their use and generation of inputs to deliver priority services in the context of the system efforts to achieve outcomes.
 Through this an effort has been made to identify where incentives are misaligned or conceptual issues that need clarifying.
-Case studies from three countries are under development; Estonia Ghana and South Africa.
+Case studies from three countries are under development: Estonia, Ghana and South Africa.

-In Estonia a somewhat artificial divide between public health services and individual health services translates into 95% of the population being covered by an insurance fund but separate finance of TB, HIV and drug abuse services whereas in Ghana HIV and TB positive people have free NHI enrolment but TB and HIV services are explicitly excluded from the benefit package.
+In Estonia, a somewhat artificial divide between public health services and individual health services translates into 95% of the population being covered by an insurance fund but with separate finance of TB, HIV and drug abuse services, whereas in Ghana HIV- and TB-positive people have free National Health Insurance Fund (NHIF) enrolment but TB and HIV services are explicitly excluded from the benefit package.

-Policies can explicitly have integration as objectives but structure and incentives may pull in a different direction e.g. South Africa has a national policy that aims to integrate services but 20% of public health budget is earmarked for HIV conditional grant and the 12 HIV subprograms each budget separately for staff and information systems are separate for HIV, TB and the district health information system.
-Estonia's policy states HIV and TB services should be provided by family medicine.
-National Institute of Health Development (NIHD) contracts with specialists and NGO and pays specialist with fee for service arrangement to test and treat HIV, while family medicine are expected to do the same on a per capitation payment mechanism.
+Policies can explicitly have integration as an objective but structure and incentives may pull in a different direction.
+For example, South Africa has a national policy that aims to integrate services but 20% of the public health budget is earmarked for an HIV conditional grant; and the 12 HIV subprogrammes each budget separately for staff, and information systems are separate for HIV, TB and the district health information system.
+Estonia's policy states that HIV and TB services should be provided by family medicine.
+The National Institute of Health Development (NIHD) has contracts with specialists and NGOs and pays specialists a fee for a service arrangement to test and treat HIV, while family medicine is expected to do the same on a per capitation payment mechanism.

-Transition from external finance needs to be regarded within the overall finance context, e.g. GF and GAVI push for payment of arrears in a context where NHIF has not being able to pay bills for some time.
-In South Africa HIV conditional grant funds have increased while no increase on general budgets has been possible.
+Transition from external finance needs to be regarded within the overall finance context, for example GF and GAVI push for payment of arrears in a context where the NHIF has not been able to pay bills for some time.
+In South Africa, HIV conditional grant funds have increased while no increase on general budgets has been possible.

 Observations from this work highlight the importance of thinking about the incentives established at the design phase of any interventions.
 Institutional frameworks can be at odds with stated policy objectives.
-There is need to (re)focus funding early to strengthen underlying systems and for financing develop a better understanding of constraints and enablers for integrating priority services into basic benefit packages.
+There is a need to (re)focus funding early to strengthen underlying systems and for financing to develop a better understanding of constraints and enablers for integrating priority services into basic benefit packages.

-The group could add value by helping bring the "program" and "system" communities together, and influence the political aspect of needed changes both at international and national levels.
-The group could also help facilitate a consensus on areas where more conceptual clarity is needed e.g. public and personal health services and harmonization of incentives and advocate for importance of capacity building and work on strengthening underlying subsystems.
+The group could add value by helping bring the 'programme' and 'system' communities together, and influence the political aspect of needed changes both at international and national levels.
+The group could also help facilitate a consensus on areas where more conceptual clarity is needed, for example public and personal health services and harmonization of incentives, and advocate for importance of capacity building and work on strengthening underlying subsystems.

-Indeed services within the insurance fund in Estonia are protected because of the mechanism of how they are financed but the motivation to fund some parts of the services separately has also been that this has provided a good way to raise additional funds for the system.
+Indeed, services within the NHIF in Estonia are protected because of the mechanism of how they are financed but an extra motivation to fund some parts of the services separately has been that it is a good way to raise additional funds for the system.
 The health system and the insurance fund are a hard sell at MOF level.
-There is value in a mixed approach and it can provide a win win.
+There is value in a mixed approach and it can provide a win-win situation.